valueflows/valueflows/mkdocs/docs/concepts/actions.md

 ![VF actions table with action behaviors](../assets/vf-actions.png)

-*In the above chart, the `notApplicable` values are not included, for easier overall viewing.
-For the complete list of behavior values by action as defined in the rdf vocabulary, see the [turtle file starting at the Actions section](https://codeberg.org/valueflows/pages/src/branch/main/assets/all_vf.TTL#L1289).
+*In the above chart, the `notApplicable` values are not included, for easier viewing.

 ### Implied Transfers